rubino25/RatOS/site/docs/configuration/beacon_contact.md

 	- [Final calibration](#4-final-calibration)
 	- [Beacon scan compensation](#5-beta-automated-beacon-scan-compensation) *if [beacon_scan_compensation_enable: True](#7-ratos-configuration) a reference mesh will be created if needed*

 	All calibration results will be saved automatically, there is no user action required.
+Klipper will restart by its own after the calibration is done.

 ## 1. Initial calibration
 We need to create a intial beacon model to be able to home the printer.